balupton/plant-vs-animal-products/README.md

 ### Non-Organics and Seafood
 The world's oceans are collapsing.
-Not their on the verge of collapse, or will collapse soon, but are actually collapsing NOW, all due to the desire for seasfood and non-organic farming.
+Not "they're on the verge of collapse" or "will collapse soon" but are actually collapsing NOW, all due to the desire for seafood and non-organic farming.
 There is nothing that can possibly compare to the destruction we are doing to the oceans and consequently the world by supporting the fishing industry and non-organic farming.

 - [Watch this definitive TED talk by marine ecologist Jeremy Jackson to see the collapse happening](http://balupton.tumblr.com/post/76629442596/jeremy-jackson-how-we-wrecked-the-ocean-this)
 - [Watch this definitive talk "Sustainability and Food Choice: Why Eating Local, Less Meat, and Taking Baby Steps Won’t Work" to make the connection](http://balupton.tumblr.com/post/80262121018/sustainability-and-food-choice-why-eating-local)